 Modular Building Maintenance Inspection Checklist & What to Know About Permitting

 Just like traditionally-built structures, modular buildings require regular inspections and maintenance to ensure a long lifespan.
-But with so many aspects to consider, it can be difficult to implement a regular commercial building maintenance schedule.
+We’ve created a building repairs checklist for your modular structure, and now we’re giving you a modular building maintenance inspection checklist.

 Routine Building Maintenance Checklist for Modular Structures